LetMeHelpYouREALTY/terraskyeview.com/REGISTRATION-REQUIREMENTS.md

 **Repetition: A+** - On 7+ pages
 **Psychology: A+** - Fear of loss + easy action

-**Overall: A+** - This messaging will protect Dr. Janet's business and save buyers thousands.
+**Overall: A+** - This messaging will protect Dr. Jan's business and save buyers thousands.

 ---

 ## ✅ RESULT:

-No visitor can miss the requirement to call Dr. Janet FIRST before visiting Terra at Skyeview.
+No visitor can miss the requirement to call Dr. Jan FIRST before visiting Terra at Skyeview.
 The message is clear, urgent, repeated, and action-oriented.

 **This protects both the buyer (best price) and the agent (commission/representation).**